omidashtari/spherical_code_pmmh/User_manual.md

 * Newton Solver:

-    All the options stated for the time stepping simulations are valid except for: NTS, save_every, init, init_amp and sym.
-The restart option must be set to *yes* and filenames should be specified unless they go by the default names indicated above.
+    All the options stated for the time stepping simulations are valid except for: NTS, save_every, init, init_amp and sym and restart.
+The restart filenames should be specified unless they go by the default names indicated above.

     * delta_t (float): time step for the simulation.
 Should be set delta_t $\approx 10^2$.
     * solver (string): for these simulations it should be either *newton_convective_explicit* or *newton_convective_implicit* for explicit or implicit treatment of the Coriolis term.